zpaolo11x/Arcadeflow/README.md

 - 'Reset all options' : Restore default settings for all layout options, erase sorting options, language options and thumbnail options

 ## Previous versions history #

+*v16.1*

+- Fixed similar games vidoes not playing
+- Fixed crash when exiting to desktop
+- Fixed scrape hanging on macOS

 *v16.0*